Descriptions of Jefferson’s physical appearance and demeanor

 Initial Study Results

 The DNA chart published within the Nature article contains two main columns of information: on the left is ancestry with lists of descendant bloodlines, and on the right is the actual y-DNA information that was obtained from analyzing the blood samples of the descendants.
-(Since this test in 1998, DNA science has advanced in its ability to analyze and establish both paternal and maternal ancestry, however such a study has yet to be conducted on Jefferson or Hemings descendants.)
+(Since this study in 1998, DNA science has advanced in its ability to analyze and establish both paternal and maternal ancestry, however such an updated study of Jefferson and Hemings descendants has yet to be conducted.)

-Starting at the top of the chart, President Thomas Jefferson appears first, although notably there is no corresponding DNA data next to his name.
+Starting at the top of the chart, President Thomas Jefferson appears first, although notably there is no corresponding DNA data next to his name and left blank.
 Next is Sally Hemings’ last son Eston Hemings.
-Next is the Carr family.
+Next is Carr family descendants.
 Dabney Carr was Thomas Jefferson’s best friend who married Jefferson’s sister.
 It is actually Dabney Carr’s sons Peter and Samuel (Jefferson’s nephews) who are the focus because they were long thought by historians to be primary suspects for paternity of Hemings’ children.
-After Dabney Carr’s death at the young age of 30, his sons Peter and Samuel were reared by Jefferson at Monticello and were known to fraternize with the slave women.
+After Dabney Carr’s death at the young age of 30, his sons Peter and Samuel were taken in and reared by Jefferson at Monticello.
+The two brothers were later known to fraternize with the slave women.
 In fact, the two men were said to have even confessed to relationships with Sally Hemings and her sister Betsy Hemings.

 However, the DNA results of the numerous male Woodson descendants showed no connection at all to Jefferson’s family DNA.

 This can be seen when the DNA markers (number sequence) for the Jefferson family male descendants on the top right of the chart are compared with the Woodson family male descendants’ markers on the bottom right.
 There is not even a remote match between the Woodson DNA bloodline and Jefferson family DNA.
-The results negated the extensive oral history and firm belief that the Woodson family held that they were all descendants of Thomas Jefferson.
-More significantly, it proved false the original 1802 tabloid attack on Jefferson that first claimed he fathered a look-alike son named “Tom” with his “Congo harem” slave “black Sally.”
-However, according to Monticello slave Isaac Granger, Sally Hemings was “mighty near white” with “long straight hair.”
+The results negated the extensive oral history and firm belief that the Woodson family had held that they were all descendants of Thomas Jefferson.
+More significantly, it proved false the original 1802 tabloid attack on Jefferson that first claimed he fathered a look-alike son named “Tom” with his “Congo harem” slave “black Sally,” (even though Sally Hemings was “mighty near white” with “long straight hair.”)

 The Carr brothers’ DNA was examined, but again the DNA markers did not line up with Eston Hemings.
-Although there was no match for their paternity of Eston, it is important to note that it doesn’t rule out a potential Carr DNA match for any other children of Sally Hemings (Harriet, Beverly, and Madison) since at the time, no blood samples were located for any of them for this study — only for descendants of Eston Hemings.
+Even though there was no match for their paternity of Eston, it is important to note that it doesn’t rule out a potential Carr DNA match for any other children of Sally Hemings (Harriet, Beverly, and Madison) since at the time, no y-DNA samples were available for any of them for this study — only for descendants of Eston Hemings.

-Last we come to compare the DNA of Eston Hemings descendants to Jefferson family descendants.
+Last we come to compare the y-DNA of Eston Hemings descendants to the extended Jefferson male descendants.
 DNA markers show an apparent match between Eston Hemings male line DNA and Jefferson’s uncle’s male line DNA.
-However, what is significantly missing from this chart and study is y-DNA data for direct descendants from Thomas Jefferson himself.
-Jefferson had daughters who carried his family line, but his only son who could carry his y-DNA died in infancy.
-Jefferson’s little known brother Randolph was his nearest blood relative with five sons of his own, however Foster’s study did not make an effort to locate DNA from Randolph’s male line, nor even mention him.
+However, what is significantly missing from this chart and study is any y-DNA data for direct descendants from Thomas Jefferson himself.
+Jefferson had two daughters who carried his family line, but his only son who could carry his y-DNA died in infancy.
+Jefferson’s little-known brother Randolph was his nearest blood relative with five sons of his own, however Foster’s study did not make an effort to locate DNA from Randolph’s male line, nor even mention him in his initial study.

-Instead, Foster went further up the Jefferson family tree: past Thomas Jefferson’s father Peter, up to his grandfather and ultimately over to Thomas Jefferson’s paternal uncle Field Jefferson, who was the brother of Thomas Jefferson’s father Peter Jefferson.
+Instead, Foster had to go further up the Jefferson family tree for Jefferson male DNA: past Thomas Jefferson’s father Peter, up to his grandfather and ultimately over to Thomas Jefferson’s paternal uncle Field Jefferson, who was the brother of Thomas Jefferson’s father Peter Jefferson.
 Field Jefferson had 4 sons who then collectively had 15 sons of their own.
 It was from these descendants that the Jefferson family male y-DNA was collected, tracing all the way back through six generations of descendants.

 The Scientific Backlash